There's an up-and-coming brand that creates original graphics, logos, and apparel with a skiing theme. Its name is nonsense.

 What is nonsense?

-The brand was launched four years ago in 2017.
-At the time, the two were active alpine skiers at university, and they launched the brand out of a desire to pursue activities outside of alpine skiing.
+The brand was founded four years ago, in 2017.
+At the time, two university students who were active alpine skiers launched the brand with the desire to engage in activities other than alpine skiing.

+Starting with T-shirts, they have produced a wide range of items, including hats, tote bags, and zines that resemble photo books.
 They

-started out making t-shirts, then expanded to a wide range of items, including hats, tote bags, and zines modeled after photo books.

-In addition to skiing, they are also conscious of Japaneseness.
-Having been born in Japan, they are often drawn to things associated with Japan, such as Hanafuda cards and Daruma dolls.
+In addition to skiing, they are also conscious of Japanese culture.
+Because they were born in Japan, they are often drawn to things associated with Japan, such as Hanafuda (Japanese playing cards) and Daruma dolls.

 Currently, they work as sales clerks at a major outdoor apparel store, while also energetically creating works based on the themes of what they want to wear and make